 - You are not acting under duress or by coercion.

 - Complete the document with the appropriate names, places, and dates.
-If the document requires a witness, you MUST bring your own; Neither the staff nor the costumers present may act as witnesses.
+If the document requires a witness, you MUST bring your own; the staff cannot act as witnesses;

-- The fee is $50 for each document that requires a notary service.
+- Be prepared to pay the fee of $50 for each notary service.
 More information about our fees.